maxcom99/funscript-renamer/README.md

 ## Features

-- Fetch metadata for Funscript files from an API.
+- Fetch metadata for Funscript files from the SLR API.
 - Rename Funscript files based on metadata (title, paysite, resolution, ID).
 - Handle duplicates during renaming (skip, replace, or rename).
-- Clean and format title and paysite name by replacing forbidden characters and multiple spaces with a single space.
+- Clean and format title and paysite name by to ensure we have proper file names.

 ## Prerequisites